 Helping children start strong and be ready for school; helping youth grow strong and achieve their potential; and helping families stay strong, becoming financially stable and independent and improving people’s health.

-Working with our community partners, United Way has set these five-year community goals to make a difference in east central Iowa:
+Working with our community partners, United Way has set three community goals.
+By 2020 we intend to:

 - Increase the number of low-income children who are on track developmentally and academically by 4th grade by 30%.

-- Increase the number of financially stable households by 15 percent
+- Increase the number of financially stable households by 15 %.